LLNL/sundials/doc/superbuild/source/developers/style_guide/SourceCode.rst

    ``sunindextype`` for it.
 Instead use the appropriate integer type (e.g., ``uint64_t``) directly.
    Do not use ``sunindextype`` for counters either.

+#.
+Follow the logging style detailed in :ref:`Style.Logging`.

 .. _Style.Formatting: